Table of contents

 You can create a Gmail template to help personalize each message and include relevant information to increase the likelihood of getting higher clicks and conversions.

-- For instance, you might want to include images of the products that the potential customer was looking at.
+- For instance, while crafting emails for abandoned carts, you might want to include images of the products that the potential customer was looking at.

 - You could also include personalized recommendations of related products based on the shoppers’ browsing behavior.